F5Networks/f5-openstack-heat-plugins/README.rst

 Installation
 ------------
-The heat plugins must be installed on the machine that the Heat engine is running on in order to use templates that refer the the F5 plugins.
-After installing the plugins the Heat engine must be restarted for them to take effect.
+The Heat plugins must be installed on the machine where the Heat engine service is running in your stack. 'sudo' access on this machine may be needed.
+The Python tool 'pip' is being used to install.
+Once the plugins are installed, you must either tell the Heat engine service where to find the installed plugins or link (or copy) the plugins to a location where the Heat engine is already expecting to find new plugins.
+The Heat configuration file in '/etc/heat/heat.conf' has an option called 'plugin_dirs', which defines the default locations the Heat engine seraches for new plugins.
+In the steps below we will link the plugins to a location where Heat is expecting new plugins to be.
+Please remember that your installation may differ (sometimes greatly) from the what we show below.

 *Note: If you are installing a pre-release version of the package with pip you will need to use the --pre option.*